golemfactory/yagna/documentation/core/activity.md

 1. **Marketplace**: Receives activity requests based on confirmed agreements.
 2. **Payment**: Triggers payments based on activity execution and resource usage.
 3. **Identity Management**: Verifies the identities of Requestors and Providers involved in activities.
+4. **ExeUnit**: Manages the actual execution of tasks in isolated environments.

 ## Code Example: Creating and Managing an Activity